Geanlo91/Explorative-Data-Analysis-and-visualization/README.md

 # Explorative-Data-Analysis-and-visualization
-Ways to exploit and analyze data
+Techniques for analyzing and visualizing data